 In addition to the rights afforded under Section 546(c) of the Bankruptcy Code, suppliers may also have remedies under Bankruptcy Code Sections 503(b)(9) and 553(a).

 Erin Brady is a New York and Los Angeles-based bankruptcy and restructuring partner at the law firm of Hogan Lovells.
-She has nearly two decades of experience resolving complex, time-sensitive challenges representing investors, creditors, companies and trustees in both out-of-court and in-court distressed situations.
+She has more than two decades of experience resolving complex, time-sensitive challenges representing investors, creditors, companies and trustees in both out-of-court and in-court distressed situations.
 One focus of Erin's practice is the retail sector.
-She represented…
+She…

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.